cgutteridge/geocraft/README.md

 ## Installation

-This software uses Perl and is dependent on the following modules:
+This software uses Perl and is dependent on the following module:

 * Archive::Zip
-* Image::Magick

 You'll need to ensure those are installed before using the software.
+To check you can use:

+perl -MArchive::ZIP -e 'print "OK\n";'

+Which will say "OK" if it's installed, and otherwise will report an error.

 ## Generating a World